Sprinter School in Multilingualism and Diversity

 MultiDiv provides a framework for participation in a shared Monash-Warwick linguistic landscaping project in the cities in which Warwick and Monash are based, Coventry and Melbourne.
-MultiDiv 2019 will involve students in a group project on multilingualism in the city of Coventry, including a field trip to a number of Coventry institutions with the purpose of understanding more about the diverse linguistic landscape of this city and engaging with multilingualism.
+MultiDiv 2019 involved students in a group project on multilingualism in the city of Coventry, including a field trip to a number of Coventry institutions with the purpose of understanding more about the diverse linguistic landscape of this city and engaging with multilingualism.

 The linguistically diverse nature of contemporary societies is related to a range of complex phenomena in the areas of:

 These constitute areas in which Monash and Warwick have an unbroken history of world-leading research.
 MultiDiv builds on this expertise and aims to push further current knowledge in the field.